MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

 }

 An HTTP Response action must be used to return outputs to the bot.
-This template provides an example on how to returns 2 output parameters to the bot, a String and a Number:
+This template provides an example on how to return 2 output parameters to the bot, a String and a Number:

 ![Microsoft Automate flow template outputs](media/FlowHttpResponseOutputs.jpg)